anic17/complex/README.md

 ```

 ## Usage
-To use the library, simply include it with the following line
+To use the library, simply include it with the following line:
 ```c
 #include "complex.h"
 ```

 ## Known issues

-Due to C language limitations, precision loss may happen when using some functions.
+Due to long double-precision floats limitations, precision loss may happen.

 **Copyright &copy; 2022 anic17 Software**